 Technology is changing the way business is done in virtually every industry, including manufacturing.
-Advancements in technology are enabling manufacturers to streamline production processes, innovate at a faster pace, reduce costs and deliver higher quality products to meet customer demand.
+Advancements in digital technology guided by Industry 4.0 initiatives are enabling manufacturers to streamline production processes, innovate at a faster pace, reduce costs and deliver higher quality products to meet customer demand.
 Because of its versatility and ease of use, there are a number of areas within manufacturing where technology is being harnessed.

 Examples of technology in the manufacturing industry